The Letter to the Hebrews:

 To learn more about how Moses fulfilled his role as an important Old Testament prophet, read the introduction to this lesson on page 53 in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.

-oops—a correction of Question 5 in the study book
+oops—a correction in the study book

-Despite our best efforts reading and rereading our Bible studies before we send them to be printed, occasionally something wrong or confusing sneaks past us.
+Despite our best efforts reading and rereading our Bible studies before we send them to be printed, occasionally something sneaks past us.
 In this lesson, we failed to notice that one of the sets of questions didn’t include an actual question.
 (Editor’s note: Duh.
 Our apologies.)
 The updated Question 5 now reads:

-5 Read the Letter to the Hebrews 11:28.
+Question 5—Read the Letter to the Hebrews 11:28.
 Explain how being sprinkled with blood serves as a fitting image for God’s protection.
 To whom do you think the author is referring as the first-born?
 How are the first-born endangered through the Destroyer’s touch?

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this study is referenced in a Catechism paragraph, however, including the passage in this lesson from the Letter to the Hebrews 11:23–31.

 to learn more, read more Scripture